unjs/unctx/README.md

 ## Using Namespaces

-Composition of functions is possible using temporary context injection.
-Under the hood a temporary singleton variable is kept (per context)

-To avoid issues with multiple instances of library, `unctx` provides a safe global namespace to access contexts with (kept in [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis))

-**Important:** Please use a verbose name for key to avoid conflict with other js libraries.
+To avoid issues with multiple version of library, `unctx` provides a safe global namespace to access context by key (kept in [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis)). **Important:** Please use a verbose name for key to avoid conflict with other js libraries.
 Using npm package name is recommended.
+Using symbols has no effect since it still causes multiple context issue.

 ```js
 import { useContext } from 'unctx'